 Correction Methods for Foundation Settlement

-1. Site Inspection & Correction of External Reasons of Settlement
+1. Site Inspection & Correction of External Reasons for Settlement

 The site should be thoroughly inspected and the following points should be checked-

 - Trees and bushes very close to the structure.

 - Leakage in underground sewer lines, water lines, HVAC lines, etc.